 In Yaoundé, as in other Cameroonian metroplolies, the Chinese impose their products to the point where certain Cameroonians have finished by adopting the term " chinois ", to design a shoe or any other article coming from China.
 In Yaoundé, Chinese stalls, stores, shops and even warehouses are almost everywhere.
 In Yaoundé, the Chinese shops are almost everywhere along the main markets and even in the streets.
 Chinese shops in Yaoundé are located in places like Ekounou, Mokolo, Etoa-Meki, Mvog-Betsi, Mvog Ada, Biyemassi Acaccia, "Rond point Express", Nkoldongo," Marché Central" etc. The number of individual Chinese here in Yaoundé is really overwhelming today and their numbers far exceeds the number of business outlets owned and managed by them.
-While in some shops there is only one Chinese manager assisted by his brother and thereafter there is one or two Cameroonians employed in their various shops, waiting to find an available commercial space to expand the family business to make more turnovers.
+While in some shops there is only one Chinese manager assisted by his brother and thereafter there is one or two Cameroonians employed in there.
+However, in other large shops, the Chinese are in number two or three.
+They work in family in their various shops, waiting to find an available commercial space to expand the family business to make more turnovers.
 Every Chinese businessman imports goods from China himself or through a partner who, according to certain intermediaries, is a member of their family installed in their country.